About Sydney University Press

 Following a review in 2012, the press refocused its publishing program and established several series which build on the strength of its backlist but also complement the research priorities of the University of Sydney.
 Each of the series has its own editorial board with experts from Australia and overseas, who help shape the publishing program.
-While some of the series, such as Sydney Studies in Australian Literature and Indigenous Music of Australia, are focused on Australian topics, others are broader in their subject area like the Tom Austen Brown Series in Australasian Archaeology.
+While some of the series, such as Sydney Studies in Australian Literature and Indigenous Music, Language and Performing Arts, are focused on Australian topics, others are broader in their subject area like Advances in Australasian Archaeology.
 Other series: Animal Publics, Public and Social Policy, China and the West in the Modern World, and Sydney Series in Celtic Studies, are international in scope.
 Outside of the series, SUP continues to publish reprints of Australian classic literature and scholarly monographs in the area of public health, aged care, urban planning, which have some of the most successful titles in its backlist.

 In July 2018 the SUP team won a Vice-Chancellor’s Awards for Excellence for Outstanding Contribution to the University Community.

 SUP's republishing program draws on the digital library collection of the University of Sydney Library.
 Over 300 texts are fully searchable and readable via the web.